-

 Do employees/other stakeholders have any specific approval, consultation or other rights?

 Employees do not have a special approval or consultation right.
-However, for an M&A transaction under the M&A Act, the remaining company must notify the employees of the target who it wishes to retain and inform them of the relevant employment terms at least 30 days prior to the effective date of the transaction.
+However, for an M&A transaction under the M&A Act, the surviving company or acquiring company must notify the employees of the target who it wishes to retain and inform them of the relevant employment terms at least 30 days prior to the effective date of the transaction.
 The employees may decline to be retained and, instead, receive severance pay or a pension payment (if they qualify for retirement), as the case may be.
 If they accept the retention, then their past service tenure with the target must be recognized by the acquirer.

 In addition, in the case of a merger, general assumption of liabilities, sale of all or substantially all assets, or a spin-off (or division), the M&A Act provides for the protection of the target company’s creditors.
 Upon obtaining the requisite corporate approval of such a transaction, the target company shall immediately notify or make a public notice to each creditor and specify a period of not less than 30 days to allow an objection to be filed by the creditors of the target company.
 A target company that has not given notice or made a public announcement, or that otherwise fails to satisfy a creditor who has raised an objection to the spin-off (or division) in a manner permitted under the law, shall not assert the transaction as a defense against such creditors.
 In a spin-off, the surviving or newly incorporated transferee company (that receives the assets from the spin-off), unless the liabilities existing before the spin-off could be severed, shall, within the scope of contributions made by the transferee company, be jointly and severally liable to discharge the liabilities incurred by the company that was spun off prior to the spin-off.
 However, the creditors’ right to claim for the performance of the joint and several liabilities shall be extinguished if such right is not exercised by the creditors within two years from the reference date of the spin-off.